pradyumna-b/Sarcasm-Detection/README.md

 # Sarcasm-Detection
 Identify the sarcasm out of the large data set generated from Twitter using feature based approach to increase the efficiency of Opinion Mining and Sentiment Analysis systems.
+Sarcasm is way of expression to pull someone’s leg by saying something and meaning the exact opposite if it.
+It is generally used on twitter.
+It might be used for criticism or ridicule when speaker wants to convey the feelings in an implicit way.
+As sarcasm usually reverse what speaker wants to say.
+So it has major impact on opinion mining and sentiment analysis.
+Hence sarcasm has to be detected in order to give precise results.
+Recognition of sarcasm will result in improved performances in these systems.